The Opioid Crisis

 Historical therapies are the foundation for current Pain Management, however, the growing field of Interventional Pain Management will be the final solution.
 We may never get to a point where opioids are eliminated, but our current renaissance in pain management will make it so that opioids will not be the first choice of treatment, but rather the last option, at safe doses managed with modern surgical and interventional advances.

-Please follow us to learn about exciting multidisciplinary options for pain management.
+Please follow us to learn about exciting multidisciplinary options for pain management in The Woodlands.
 An educated patient will always be the most empowered patient.